s9gf4ult/s9gf4ult.github.io/posts/2020-01-20-nixos-config-template-considerations.markdown

 ## Use niv

-Same as previous
+Same as previous.
+Preferred way if main nixpkgs is already under `niv` management.

 ## Use flakes

-Same as previous
+Same as previous.
+Preferred way if main nixpkgs is already under `flakes` management.

 ## fetchFromGitHub

+Use the program `nix-prefetch-github` to prefetch the secondary

 * Pros
   * Simple enough